 Why study Mathematics?

 Mathematics has a beauty and a power that few other subjects can touch.
-As a good mathematician you can answer questions that have puzzled people for hundreds of years.
+As a mathematician you can answer questions that have puzzled people for hundreds of years.

-- You wish to make a difference.
+- You want to make a difference.

 Medical researchers, economic policy makers, and technology firms all want highly numerate graduates.
 If you want to stop the next major disease outbreak, become a mathematician.

 As technology advances more and more data is being generated, creating new and interesting problems for future mathematicians to solve.